Academic Internship Program

 Guidelines for Employers: Please read the DOL Guidelines for UNPAID Internships Under the Fair Labor Standards Act.

 Announcing the Many Paths, One Future Internship Grant sponsored by the New Jersey Department of Labor and Workforce Development!
-Click here for more information.
-Please contact us in Career Planning if you are interested in participating.
+Details can be found with the NJ Department of Labor and Workforce Development.
+If you are interested in participating, please contact us in Career Planning.

 Caldwell University recognizes the valuable role that work experience can play in helping students understand and integrate theoretical and practical knowledge.
 Students interested in pursuing an internship for academic credit work with an internship faculty advisor and the Career Planning and Development Office.
 Students must receive approval for the proposed internship, develop learning objectives and goals in consultation with the internship faculty advisor, work under the supervision of the employer and complete related academic assignments.